-Thoroughly read and understand the battery charger manual (provided in your owner's packet) before using the battery charger for the first time.
+Read and understand the battery charger manual before using the battery charger for the first time.

 - The battery charger will charge the boat's batteries whenever the boat is plugged into 120V/60Hz shore power and the "BATTERY CHARGER" AC breaker is On. - The battery switch can be in any position during charging. - You may use DC powered electrical systems, such as the lights and stereo when the battery charger is On, but there will be a corresponding drop in charger performance.